henryjlee729/LofiTea/README.md

     <img src="hanbok.png" alt="Header" width="250"/>
 </p>

 I'm a storyteller.
 Storytelling means communicating ideas, solving issues, and structuring information and insights.
-Storytelling is also the best way to people understand ideas and the process to tackle real-world projects.
+Storytelling is also a good way to break down complex issues and generate solutions to tackle real-world projects.

 <!-- About Me -->
 ## 🧐 About Me